-This simple cabbage roll soup (stuffed cabbage soup) recipe is healthy, filling, and will keep you cozy all winter long!
+This simple cabbage roll soup recipe is a hearty and inexpensive soup that will keep you cozy all winter long!
 The bright tomato broth is bursting with savory flavors.

-Brown the beef & onion in a large soup pot, then stir in the garlic, cabbage, tomato sauce, diced tomatoes, beef broth, water, paprika, Italian seasoning, and rice.
+Brown the beef and onions in a large soup pot, then stir in the garlic, cabbage, tomato sauce, diced tomatoes, broth, water, paprika, Italian seasoning, and rice.
 Bring the soup to a boil, then simmer until rice is cooked.
-Season to taste and serve immediately.
-(Full ingredients and instructions are in the recipe card below)
+Season with salt & pepper to taste.
+Easy!

 - Swap the ground beef for ground turkey, ground pork, or even sausage meat.

-You can, but the rice can get a little mushy when re-heating.
-This isn't a big deal to me, but if it bugs you and you're planning on freezing a whole batch, I’d just make it without the rice and add some cooked rice when you thaw it.
-That way, you won't overcook the rest of the soup (like if you added uncooked rice).
+- You can freeze it, but the rice can get a little mushy when reheating.
+If you’re planning on freezing the whole batch, I’d make it without the rice and then add cooked rice when thawing.

 - 1/2 medium onion chopped